HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 Then, blow gently onto it.
 At this point, you should start to see a flame, and the dry tinder should start to catch fire.

-You can then transfer it to your fire pit and add your kindle.
 Once that’s lit, you can lay down some larger sticks and pieces of wood – just like you would if you were building a campfire any other way.

 And there you have it.

-Remember, patience is key.
-This isn’t a method you can use to get a campfire going quickly and easily.
-Be prepared to put in some time and elbow grease – but keep at it and you’ll eventually end up with a roaring campfire to light up your campsite.
+Be prepared to put in some time and elbow grease.
+But if you keep at it, you’ll eventually end up with a roaring campfire to light up your campsite.

 The Bow Drill Method